whid-injector/WHID/README.md

 ## USB Pinouts ##

-In order to make easier the process of weaponizing USB gadgets you can solder the USB wires to the dedicated pinout.
+In order to make easier the process of weaponizing USB gadgets, you can solder the USB wires to the dedicated pinouts.

 The pin closer to USB-A is GND.
 The pins are: